madprops/videosub/README.md

 Send it a video path and a path of a text file with some lines.

-It will generate the subtitles .srt files.
+It will generate the subtitles .srt file.

 Each line will add a bit to the duration depending on its length.